huggingface/transformers/docs/source/en/perf_torch_compile.md

 Depending on the model and the GPU, `torch.compile()` yields up to 30% speed-up during inference.
 To use `torch.compile()`, simply install any version of `torch` above 2.0.

-Note that compiling the model takes time, so it's useful so long as you are compiling the model once and inferring repeatedly instead of compiling for each time you infer.
+Compiling a model takes time, so it's useful if you are compiling the model only once instead of every time you infer.
-To compile any computer vision model of your choice, simply call `torch.compile()` on the model like below.
+To compile any computer vision model of your choice, call `torch.compile()` on the model as shown below:

 ```diff
 from transformers import AutoModelForImageClassification